 Never get bored

 To sum up, I will also add that I am sure there are many other ways that I have improved as a speaker because of radio.
 There has never been a dull moment.
 You should never be bored.
 Seriously, if you feel bored then you’re not in the right occupation.

 Life is about being challenged and learning from it.
 It is also about challenging oneself.
-Now that I am moving into the world of speaking on stage, I have had to develop other skills such as speaking to camera and recording video.
+Now that I am moving into the world of speaking on stage, I have had to develop other skills such as speaking to camera and recording videos.

-When I look at more recent videos of myself speaking and compare these with earlier video coverage of me talking about mindfulness or martial arts, it’s like listening to two different people and I put that down to what I’ve learned from running a live radio show.
+When I look at more recent videos of myself speaking and compare these with earlier video coverage of me talking about mindfulness or martial arts, it’s like listening to two different people, and I put that down to what I’ve learned from running a live radio show.

 According to the 70s song by The Buggles, video killed the radio star, but in my case, I’d say radio made the video star!